Axiomatizations of causal reasoning under indeterministic causal laws: Models: relational causal teams

-We remark that the causal law for an endogenous variable $V$ can also be, equivalently, represented by showing what set of values is associated by $\F_V$ to each tuple $pa$ in $PA_V$; we may denote such set as $\F_V(pa)$, thus treating the relation as a multivalued function.
+We remark that the causal law for an internal variable $V$ can also be, equivalently, represented by showing what set of values is associated by $\F_V$ to each tuple $pa$ in $PA_V$; we may denote such set as $\F_V(pa)$, thus treating the relation as a multivalued function.

-We will say that a relational causal team is \textbf{total} if all causal laws are total multivalued functions, i.e., for each $V\in End(T)$ and for each $pa\in \ran(PA_V)$, $\F_V(pa)\neq\emptyset$.
-We will say it is \textbf{deterministic} if, for each $V\in End(T)$ and for each $pa\in \ran(PA_V)$, $|\F_V(pa)|\leq 1$.
+We will say that a relational causal team is \textbf{total} if all causal laws are total multivalued functions, i.e., for each $V\in \inte(T)$ and for each $pa\in \ran(PA_V)$, $\F_V(pa)\neq\emptyset$.
+We will say it is \textbf{deterministic} if, for each $V\in \inte(T)$ and for each $pa\in \ran(PA_V)$, $|\F_V(pa)|\leq 1$.
 The total deterministic models essentially coincide with the causal teams introduced in \cite{BarSan2020}.

-We define, as usual, the \textbf{causal graph} of $T$ to be the graph whose vertices are the variables of the system, and where an arrow (directed edge) connects $X$ to $Y$ if and only if $X$ is a parent of $Y$.
-A relational causal team is \textbf{recursive} if its causal graph is acyclic.
-The causal graph also allows us to apply some graph theoretic terminology to the variables; for example, we will say that $Y$ is a \emph{descendant} of $X$ if either $Y$ and $X$ are the same variable, or there is a path $X \rightarrow Z \rightarrow \dots \rightarrow Z_n \rightarrow Y$ in the causal graph.
+We define the \textbf{weak causal graph} of $T$ to be the graph whose vertices are the variables of the system, and where an arrow (directed edge) connects $X$ to $Y$ if and only if $X$ is a parent of $Y$.
+The weak causal graph allows us to apply some graph theoretic terminology to the variables; for example, we will say that $Y$ is a \emph{descendant} of $X$ if either $Y$ and $X$ are the same variable, or there is a path $X \rightarrow Z \rightarrow \dots \rightarrow Z_n \rightarrow Y$ in the weak causal graph. \corrf{We will see later (section \ref{subs: causes and recursivity}) how to define a notion of \emph{causal graph} closer to that used for the deterministic case (and related notions of endogeneity, exogeneity, recursivity).}